SuperOptimizer/superopt/README.md

 ## license

 - superopt's source code is licensed under the Affero GPLv3 license.
-- Weights are provided for free under the CC BY-NC 4.0 Deed.
+- Weights and training data are provided for free under the CC BY-NC 4.0 Deed.
 - For a commercial license, please visit [superopt.dev](superopt.dev)